-Yes, when performing official travel, including local travel.
+Yes, you are eligible for payment of transportation expenses when performing official travel, including authorized transportation expenses incurred within the TDY location.

 §301-10.2 What expenses are payable as transportation?

 Fares, rental fees, mileage payments, and other expenses related to transportation.